jjmars/toodoo/README.md

 Deployment
 ---

 Before deploying to production, deploy to staging.
 Commit to `release` and the app will be automatically deployed to [http://apptoodoo.herokuapp.com](http://apptoodoo-staging.herokuapp.com).
+Migrate the database schema if needed.

 Fix any issues that arise.
 When the app is ready, deploy to production.
 Commit to `master` and the app will be automatically deployed to [http://apptoodoo.herokuapp.com](http://apptoodoo.herokuapp.com).
+Migrate the database schema if needed.

 Versioning
 ---